-Madame Tussauds (without an apostrophe) is a popular attraction with sites throughout the world that include not only the United States and Great Britain but also India, Japan, Pakistan, China, and the United Arab Emirates.
-The originator of this world-wide legacy, was a vivacious, talkative, and determined woman named Marie Tussaud.
-Besides being feisty, creative, and motivated into her eighties, there are eleven other tidbits about the wax sculptor Madame Tussaud that you may not know:
+Madame Tussauds (without an apostrophe) is a popular attraction with sites throughout the world that includes not only the United States and Great Britain but also India, Japan, Pakistan, China, and the United Arab Emirates.
+The originator of this world-wide legacy was a vivacious, talkative, and determined woman named Marie Tussaud.
+Besides being feisty, creative, and motivated into her eighties, there are other tidbits about the wax sculptor Madame Tussaud that you may not know:

 Tidbit #2.
 Louis XVI’s sister, Madame Élisabeth, became interested in learning wax sculpturing and approached Curtius wanting lessons.
-Curtius appointed 18-year-old Marie to teach her, and because Marie was often with Madame Élisabeth, Madame Élisabeth supposedly requested that Marie reside at the Palace of Versailles.
+Curtius appointed 18-year-old Marie to teach her, and because Marie was often with Madame Élisabeth, she supposedly requested that Marie reside at the Palace of Versailles.
 There are no records to indicate that such a request was made by Madame Élisabeth or that Marie ever lived at Versailles.
-However, it is highly likely that Marie visited the palace and taught Madame Élisabeth the art of wax modeling because Madame Élisabeth is known to have created several religious effigies from wax.
+However, it is highly likely that she visited the palace and taught Madame Élisabeth the art of wax modeling because the princess is known to have created several religious effigies from wax.

 “From her 41st to her 74th year she lived the exhausting and precarious life of a travelling showman, moving from town to town with her caravans – setting up in awkward places, improvising lighting and backgrounds, unpacking and repairing, advertising with handbills and encouraging newspaper anecdotes, [and] organising charity benefits to bring in useful patrons.”

 Tidbit #6.
 When Madame Tussaud settled into a permanent spot it was in London.
-By then her exhibition was called Madame Tussaud and Sons, as Francis had joined his mother and brother when he was 21.
+By then her exhibition was called Madame Tussaud and Sons, as Francis had joined his mother and brother, making it a family affair.
 Madame Tussaud and Sons was located on the west side of Baker Street in the what was called the Baker Street Bazaar.
 It was there in a three-story building that had originally been the King-street Barracks that they set up the wax figures.
 The exhibition remained at Baker Street until 1884 when it moved around the corner to Marylebone Road.

 Tidbit #7.
 The first death mask that Madame Tussaud made in England was of a Colonel Edward Marcus Despard.
 He had conspired but failed to assassinate George III.
 She knew that Despard’s waxed figure would bring in a crowd.
 So, even before his execution on 21 February 1803, she began devising how to obtain a copy of his severed head, which she did from his friends.

 Tidbit #8.
 Madame Tussaud was known for keeping an exhaustive record of her daily finances in a notebook.
 She used one side of the page to record her income and the other side of the page to list expenses.
-Although she was extremely tight with her money, occasionally she splurged.
-Splurges included a pinch of snuff, a sip of porter, and once she purchased a hat costing £1 4s.
+Although she was extremely tight with her money, occasionally she splurged on such things as a pinch of snuff, a sip of porter, and once she purchased a hat costing £1 4s.

 Tidbit #9.
 When Madame Tussaud began exhibiting her waxworks in England, her exhibition was called “Curtius’s Cabinet of Curiosities.”
 She would continue to call her exhibition a cabinet and use Curtius’s name until she established her own reputation as a competent businesswoman and wax modeller in 1808.

 Tidbit #10.
 Madame Tussaud had several harrowing experiences while on the road.
-One harrowing experience occurred when she and her sons were in Bristol in October of 1831.
+One scary experience occurred when she and her sons were in Bristol in October of 1831.
 Riots broke out because the house of Lords’ rejected a Reform Bill that would have done away with some rotten boroughs and given certain industrial towns greater representation in the House of Commons.
 Citizens of Bristol were unhappy and violent protests were the result.
 Rioters looted property, destroyed the gaol, and attacked private homes.
 The rioters also decided to burn buildings and warned building owners about which buildings they intended on burning.
-One of the buildings on their list was the building that housed Madame Tussaud’s exhibition, and one newspaper reported:
+One of the buildings on their list was the building that housed Madame Tussaud’s exhibition, and the Chepstow Weekly Advertiser reported: